cosmos/ibc/spec/ics-001-ics-standard/README.md

 was in turn derived from Bitcoin's BIP process and Python's PEP process.
 Antecedent authors are not responsible for any shortcomings of this ICS spec or the ICS process.
 Please direct all comments to the ICS repository maintainers.

-March 4th, 2019: Initial draft finished and submitted as a PR March 7th, 2019: Draft merged
+Mar 4, 2019 - Initial draft finished and submitted as a PR

+Mar 7, 2019 - Draft merged

-April 11th, 2019: Updates to pseudocode formatting, add definitions subsection August 17th, 2019: Clarifications to categories
+Apr 11, 2019 - Updates to pseudocode formatting, add definitions subsection

+Aug 17, 2019 - Clarifications to categories

 ## Copyright